dsasidharannair/TIF_Demographic-IPRO/README.md

 The first step of the approach was collecting our data.
 This included the Civic Lab report data on TIFs; City of Chicago data portal geojson files for TIF, census tract, and community area boundaries; and US Census data at the census tract level for Cook County.
 We will provide links for all of these datasets and provide information as to why we used them.
 ### Data Preparation
 This next step included preparing our data before performing our statistical analysis.
 We had to clean and merge our data sets together to get valuable information at the TIF district level to be able to perform any sort of statistical analysis.
 We will go through what files in our repository perform this type of data preparation.
+### Visualizations
+This section will focus on going through our maps and how to interact with them, while also going through what each map is showing such as heat maps for TIF transfers, fund allocation, demographics, and income information.
 ### Regression
+This section will go through the statistical analysis we have conducted to try to look into the problem that we are investigating.
+We will use regression to answer the following questions:
+- Have TIFs helped low-income communities?
+- Does TIF district demographics determine whether funds are transferred (in or out)?
+- Does TIF district demographics determine how much property tax is extracted?

+## Sources
+This section will cite all sources we have used for this project